 - 408 Request timeout

 - 414 URI Too Long

 Any other response code or a lack of a response indicates a failure.
 Event Grid retries delivery.

 Event Grid uses an exponential backoff retry policy for event delivery.
 If your webhook does not respond or returns a failure code, Event Grid retries delivery on the following schedule:

 - 5 minutes

 Event Grid adds a small randomization to all retry intervals.

 During the preview, Azure Event Grid expires all events that are not delivered within two hours.
-Before General Availability, this time will be increased to 24 hours.

 - For an introduction to Event Grid, see About Event Grid.